rockman507/tfi_py/README.md

 =====
 First time trying to use a respository.

-This is a project for taking data from a Twyman-Green interferometer camera and:
-  *Extract phase using 9-bin bucket algorithm
-  *Unwrap phase via unwrap algorithms in compiled C code *Apply a Zernike fit
+This is a project for taking data from a Twyman-Green interferometer camera and:\n *Extract phase using 9-bin bucket algorithm\n *Unwrap phase via unwrap algorithms in compiled C code\n *Apply a Zernike fit\n